FefeTroanes/alura-first-challenge/README.md

 - `The letter "o" is converted to "ober".`
 - `The letter "u" is converted for "ufat".`

-It should work only with lowercase letters.
+It should work only with lowercase letters.<br>
-Letters with accents or special characters should not be used.
+Letters with accents or special characters should not be used.<br>
 If encrypted text is entered it should return the decrypted version of the text.

 For example: